 A person conducting a fundraising appeal must keep records sufficient to enable true and fair view of the income and expenditure relating to the appeal to be ascertained at any given time.

-The fundraiser must not approach the general public with door-to-door, street or telephone collections as part of the fundraising activity.
-The fundraiser will also need to be clear about how the money will be used (e.g. all profits will be donated to The Smith Family) and/or the percentage of funds being donated (e.g. 100% of net proceeds will donated to The Smith Family).
+The fundraiser must also be clear about how the money will be used (e.g. all profits will be donated to The Smith Family) and/or the percentage of funds being donated (e.g. 100% of net proceeds will donated to The Smith Family).

 The fundraiser must:

 - Not incur any expenses in the name of The Smith Family.
 The fundraiser may deduct any vital costs associated with organising the activity provided they are well documented and are ‘fair and reasonable’, and can only include out-of-pocket expenses such as venue hire, catering, etc.

 - Ensure the fundraising activity will be self-funding and all related invoices are paid for by the fundraiser.
 The Smith Family will not be held liable for any losses or expenses incurred by the fundraiser in any circumstances and no invoice should be addressed to The Smith Family.